United States Air Force Symbol

 The United States Air Force Symbol is the public logo of the United States Air Force.
 Unveiled in January 2000 following a period of research and planning, it became official on May 5, 2004, four years after the Air Force first applied for trademark protection.
-The Air Force also released guidelines on appropriate uses for the new symbol.

 The Air Force began testing the symbol in 2001 by affixing it to base entry signs, water towers, and some aircraft and vehicles.
 By 2002, the new symbol had gained "widespread" acceptance within the service, according to a survey of Air Force respondents.

-The Air Force symbol is based on the World War II "Hap Arnold Wings," named for General Henry H. "Hap" Arnold.
+The Air Force symbol is based on the World War II "Hap Arnold Wings," named for General of the Air Force Henry H. "Hap" Arnold.
 According to the Air Force, the symbol's "modern design" represents the service's "present and future leading edge capabilities defending our nation," and the symbol itself represents the heritage of the service.
 The Air Force renewed the trademark for the symbol in 2013 and 2024.

 History

 Following a 1999 recruiting shortfall, the Air Force desired to adopt a new symbol to represent the service for "all internal and external audiences."
 Research, surveys and focus groups had already been commissioned in 1998.
 The Air Force hired New York advertising agency Siegel & Gale for "the task of researching and designing the new image, logo, and tagline."
 Company representatives traveled throughout the Air Force and to major U.S. cities to conduct research and become intimately familiar with the Air Force and its culture, environment, and heritage.

-In 2001, the Air Force began testing the emblem, affixing it "on a limited number of base entry signs and water towers and a small number of aircraft and vehicles."
-The symbol was unveiled before its official adoption so the Air Force could test public opinion prior to making a final decision.
+In 2001, the Air Force began testing the emblem, placing it "on a limited number of base entry signs and water towers and a small number of aircraft and vehicles."
+The symbol was unveiled before its official adoption so that the Air Force could test public opinion prior to making a final decision.

-Air Force headquarters released a memo, dated February 10, 2003, addressing the symbol's use on "Base Entry Signs and Water Towers," remarking that the use of the symbol "at base entry gates and on water towers has become widely accepted throughout the Air Force," and stating, "As our installations adopt the new sign criteria, we move closer to our goal of achieving a consistent professional 'first impression.'"
+Air Force headquarters released a memo, dated February 10, 2003, addressing the symbol's use on "Base Entry Signs and Water Towers," remarking that the use of the symbol "at base entry gates and on water towers has become widely accepted throughout the Air Force," and stating: "As our installations adopt the new sign criteria, we move closer to our goal of achieving a consistent professional 'first impression.'"

 Commenting on the symbol's official adoption in 2004, Air Force Chief of Staff General John P. Jumper said, "I'm proud our symbol is now an official part of our heritage," also remarking: "It represents our storied past and links our 21st Century Air Force to our core values and capabilities."
+The Air Force also released guidelines on appropriate uses for the new symbol.